swiftlang/swift-evolution/proposals/0525-rawspan-safe-loading-api.md

   ) where T: ConvertibleToBytes & BitwiseCopyable & FixedWidthInteger
 }
 ```
-The existing `storeBytes` function constrained to `T: BitwiseCopyable` does not need to be marked `@unsafe`, since all the underlying bytes are already initialized.
-Compiler optimizations therefore cannot result in uninitialized bytes.
-The addition of a repeating variant corrects an omission.
+The existing `storeBytes` function constrained to `T: BitwiseCopyable` will be marked `@unsafe`, as it is possible for compiler optimizations to result in uninitialized bytes.
+The addition of a repeating variant corrects an omission; it is also marked `@unsafe`.

 `OutputRawSpan` will have matching `append()` functions: